SANTA BARBARA SNEAK PEEK FOR POTENTIAL GRADUATE APPLICANTS

 - U.S. citizenship or permanent residency, or AB-540/DACA status

-- Planned application to UCSB's graduate program in Linguistics in Fall 2016 (for admission for the 2016-17 academic year) or later.
-Students who have applied to the graduate program previously are not eligible.
+- Planned application to UCSB’s graduate program in Linguistics in Fall 2015 (for admission for the 2016-17 academic year)

 - Research focus relevant to UCSB’s discourse-functional perspective on language and faculty research interests